N3m35is/Price-Tracker/README.md

 Script to update price on daily basis is still in development.

 ## Usage
-Download and install MongoDB and create a database test and a collection products.
+Download and install MongoDB and create a database 'test' and a collection 'products'.
 Commands to do so is given below.
 Open Mongo Terminal
 1. ```use test```
 2. ```db.createCollection('products')```